-Companies that meet certain criteria are required to charge tax (known as VAT) on the goods and services they sell.
-For example, in the UK, if your turnover for one year exceeds £85,000, you’ll need to register, start charging your customers VAT and pay that tax on to HMRC.
+Companies that meet certain criteria are required to charge Value Added Tax (VAT) on the goods and services they sell.
+If your turnover for one year exceeds £85,000, you’ll need to register, start charging your customers VAT and pay that tax to HMRC.

 You’ll file regular VAT returns to report what you owe.
 Returns also allow you to reclaim some of the tax you pay to your own vendors, so keeping your records and returns up to date is in your best interest.

-Top Tip: for more information on who needs to register, how VAT works and alternate VAT payment schemes, read our guide on everything you need to know about VAT 💡
+Learn more: Find out who needs to register for VAT, how VAT works and alternate VAT payment schemes in our guide on everything you need to know about VAT

 VAT registration deadline

-If you meet the VAT threshold in a given year, you’ll need to register for VAT.
-Some companies may choose to sign up even if not required, and you can do so at any time.
+If you meet the VAT registration threshold in a given year, you’ll need to register for VAT.
+Some companies choose to sign up even if they don’t need to, and you can do so at any time.

-- Once you know you’re going to exceed the VAT threshold in the coming month, you need to register within 30 days of realising.
+- you realise that your annual total VAT taxable turnover is going to go over the £85,000 threshold in the next 30 days.
+You must register within 30 days of realising.

-- If you exceeded the threshold in the past 12 months and aren’t already registered, you’ll need to do so within 30 days of the end of the month in which you passed the threshold.
+- by the end of any month, your total VAT taxable turnover for the last 12 months was over £85,000.
+You must register within 30 days of the end of the month in which you passed the threshold.

 VAT payment and filing deadlines

-VAT returns are generally filed and paid quarterly and are typically due one calendar month and seven days after the end of an accounting period.
+VAT returns are generally filed and paid quarterly and are typically due 1 calendar month and 7 days after the end of an accounting period.
 Specific dates differ from business to business because you choose when your quarterly period starts at registration.

-For example, if your accounting periods end in March, June, September and December, you’ll need to file and pay every three months by the following dates:
+For example, if your accounting periods end in March, June, September and December, you’ll need to file and pay every 3 months by the following dates:

 Once you’ve registered, you can calculate your VAT payment dates online at GOV.UK.

-PAYE deadlines if you run payroll for your employees’ salaries
+PAYE deadlines if you run payroll for employee salaries

-If you employ workers on your company payroll, you’re accountable for some important PAYE deadlines.
-Paying through the PAYE scheme means you, as an employer, are responsible for withholding income tax and NICs from employees’ pay and passing it on to HMRC.
+Paying employees through the PAYE scheme means you are responsible for withholding Income Tax and NICs from your employees’ pay and passing it on to HMRC.

 PAYE requires that you register for payroll benefits and then meet monthly obligations to file remittances and pay HMRC.
 You also need to file benefits forms on your employees’ behalf every year.